uberballo/MapGenerator/documentation/Weekly_report_1.md

 * Experimenting with Perlin noise and OpenSimplex noise.
 * Designing how the project itself would be built

 Most of the time went into studying Perlin noise itself.
 I have grasped the whole idea itself, but still have some dificulties understanding OpenSimplex noise.
+Implementing OpenSimplex noise is really easy, but the classic Perlin noise is bit harder.
+I made a one Perlin noise maker, but it doesn't yet work correctly.

 ## Problems
 I need to somehow find how to manipulate the output of these noise generators.
 I have found way to manipulate the amplification, but not the frequencies.